AGCO Working with Industry to Enhance Compliance

-The Alcohol and Gaming Commission of Ontario (AGCO) is once again looking to work with industry stakeholders by funding the creation of new education, training and awareness (ETA) projects.
+Through the Education Training and Awareness (ETA) Fund, the Alcohol and Gaming Commission of Ontario (AGCO) is able to fund the creation of new ETA related projects.
 These projects must be designed to improve compliance with provincial laws and/or enhance awareness of issues of public interest within the sectors the AGCO regulates.

 The AGCO places a premium on education and training and has developed a number of initiatives to promote compliance and responsible practices in the alcohol, gaming, cannabis retail and horse racing industries.
-Now, the AGCO is offering industry stakeholders the opportunity to develop their own ETA projects and have them funded by the AGCO, provided they meet the AGCO’s objectives and funding criteria.
-Funding will be provided to programs selected by the AGCO by using money collected through monetary penalties (OMPs) that have been assessed against licensees, registrants and others the AGCO regulates who have contravened provincial laws.
+Through the ETA Fund, the AGCO offers industry stakeholders the opportunity to develop their own ETA projects and have them receive funding by the AGCO, provided they meet the AGCO’s objectives and funding criteria.
+Funding is provided to programs selected by the AGCO by using money collected through monetary penalties (OMPs) that have been assessed against licensees, registrants and others the AGCO regulates who have contravened provincial laws.
 By law, all OMP funds must be used for ETA purposes.

 Opportunity to Work with Stakeholders